bitlogik/OpenPGPpy/README.md

 ## Support

-Open an issue for help about its use.
+Open an issue in the Github repository for help about its use.